Truck Parked in a 50 Cubic Yard Shovel at Georgetown No. 12 Mine

 'Hanna Coal Company, Division of Pittsburgh Consolidation Coal Company has planted many millions of trees on lands which have been affected by open-cut mining.
 It is evident from the photograph that the trees thrive very well on this land.
 These newly created forests provide sanctuary for wild life, and in recent years there has been a moticeable increase in the amount of wild life present in these new forest areas.
 The trees in this photograph had been planted for some seven years at the time the photograph was taken.
 When these trees reach maturity they will have many uses, including that of supplying roof support material for Hanna's underground mines.'

-Cadiz Drive-In Theater was Built on Land Affected by Open-Cut Mining
+11. Trees Planted on Areas Affected by Open-Cut Mining

 'Cadiz Drive-In Theater Near Cadiz, Ohio: The theater is located on land which had been affected by open-cut mining.
 The mining of the coal and the grading of the land after completion of mining operations was done by Hanna Coal Company, Division of Pittsburgh Consolidation Coal Company.'